Airlines see sustained cargo boost supporting recovery

 Despite returning passenger capacity, a broader economic recovery will sustain cargo income that surged to 35% of airline revenue last year from 10-15% pre-crisis, IATA predicts.

-Major airlines like Lufthansa are also counting on further support from the historically volatile freight business.
+Major airlines like Lufthansa (LHAG.DE) are also counting on further support from the historically volatile freight business.

 "Even if there's more passenger aircraft coming (back), the global economy will pick up further," CEO Carsten Spohr said during the German airline's results presentation last month.